zdravkov/kendo-docs/api/dataviz/map.md

 The layer type.
 Supported types are:

+* "bing" - a generic a bing layer
 * "tile" - a generic "slippy map" tile layer
 * "shape" - a vector shape layer, e.g. bound to GeoJSON data